Frequently Asked Questions

 From St. Paul (I-94 or I-494): take Hwy.
 61 south through Cottage Grove.
 At the stoplight, where Hwy.
 61 and Hwy.
 10 split, turn left onto Hwy.
 10 toward Prescott, Wisconsin.
 Continue on Hwy.
 10 for almost three miles and turn left onto Cty.
 Rd.
 21 (St. Croix Trail).
 Drive one mile up the hill to the CNC gates on the right.

 From CNC’s MN campus: Go south on County Road 21 approximately 1 mile to Hwy.
 10. Turn left and stay on Hwy 10 through Prescott, WI.
 Turn left at the stoplight onto Hwy 29.
 Turn left onto County Road F, towards Hudson, going north for 9 miles.
-Turn left onto East Cove Road, heading west for approximately a quarter mile to 300 East Cove Road.
+Turn left onto South Cove Road, heading west until you reach the intersection.
+Turn right and follow South Cove for approximately a half mile.
+Access to paved parking and the Al & Laurie Hein Visitor Center is on the left side of the road.

-From Hudson: Go south on Carmichael Ave, which turns into County Road F. Turn right on East Cove Road, heading west for approximately a quarter mile to 300 East Cove Road.
+From Hudson: Go south on Carmichael Ave, which turns into County Road F. Turn right on East Cove Road and follow for approximately a half mile.
+Turn left on Ahrens Roads.
+At the intersection, take a left onto South Cove Road.
+Access to paved parking and the Al & Laurie Hein Visitor Center is on the right side of the road.

 What is there to do at CNC?